lucasm/lucasm/README.md

 Strong experience building and leading mission-critical, large-scale web applications and platforms used by millions of users and handling millions of BRL in daily transactions.

-I specialize in Frontend Architecture, Design Systems, the React ecosystem, Accessibility, Performance, and scalable engineering practices, helping teams and products grow sustainably
+I specialize in Frontend Architecture, Design Systems, the React ecosystem, Accessibility, Performance, and scalable engineering practices, helping teams and products grow sustainably.

 ### Featured Projects